 The Very Reverend Vincent Kelber, O.P.

-Rev. Furlow was ordained on June 2015 by Archbishop Alexander Sample and is currently serving as Parochial vicar at St. Juan Diego Parish in Portland, Oregon.
-While in Rome he completed a Baccalaureate in Sacred Theology at the Pontifical Gregorian University and a Licentiate in Moral Theology at the Pontifical University of St Thomas Aquinas.
+Rev. Furlow was ordained on June 2015 by Archbishop Alexander Sample and is currently serving as Parochial vicar at St. Mary's Cathedral in Portland, Oregon.
+He entered Mount Angel Seminary in 2010 before transferring in 2011 to the Pontifical North American College in Rome.
+There he completed a Baccalaureate in Sacred Theology at the Pontifical Gregorian University in 2013 and a Licentiate in Moral Theology at the Pontifical University of St. Thomas Aquinas in 2016.

 Reverend Timothy Furlow, STL